magwenelab/WeavePop/README.md

   * `files/chromosome_names.csv` with columns: group, chromosome ID (the sequence ID in the Fasta and GFF of the references), chromosome name (typically a number).
 Without column names.
 If your genomes are Complete Genomes from NCBI use `bash get-chromosome_names.sh` to get this file.
   * `references/` directory with:
     * Fasta files to use as reference genomes.
-    * Fasta and GFF files of main reference (the one with available annotation with the desired gene IDs).
-Main reference can be the same as one of the reference genomes.
+    * Optional: Fasta and GFF files of main reference (one with available annotation with the desired gene IDs).
+Main reference can be the same as one of the reference genomes or a different genome.
+    * If main reference is not provided GFF files of reference genomes are needed.
+      * If your genomes have a mitochondrial chromosome you can run `bash get-removed-chrom.sh path-to-fasta path-to-gff seq_id` to remove it.

 ### Scripts to be run in this order: